 Canister filters are bigger, have more parts, and will require biomedia, and of course, they are more expensive, but they come with a host of benefits.

 For one, a canister filter will keep your water cleaner than any other type of filter.
+This makes them ideal for large tanks or larger tanks where maintaining water quality is more challenging.
 And the cleaner the water for your axie, the more likely they will remain happy and healthy.

 Canister filters work by pulling dirty water out of the tank, down into the canister, and through several layers of filtering media, then it pumps the clean water back into the tank.
 These filters often filter a lot of water in a short amount of time.